pranavsinghps1/DEDL/README.md

 # Data Efficient Deep Learning (DEDL)
-Official PyTorch implementation of the following paper: Data Efficient Deep Learning Based Medical Image Segmentation and Classification. arXiv 2022.
+Official PyTorch implementation of the following paper: A Data-Efficient Deep Learning Framework for Segmentation and Classification of Histopathology Images. arXiv 2022.